 Table of Contents

-A joint venture (JV) is a business arrangement between two or more parties whereby they combine their resources to perform a specific task or achieve a business objective.
+A joint venture (JV) refers to a business arrangement that involves two or more parties that collaborate to carry out a specific project or task.

 There are two types of joint ventures:

-- Incorporated – There is a separate legal personality.
+- Incorporated Joint Venture: There is a separate legal personality.
 Therefore, it can enter into contracts and hold property under its own name.

-- Unincorporated – Parties hold specific shares in the joint venture depending on the agreement but does not hold a separate legal existence.
+- Unincorporated Joint Venture: Parties hold specific shares in the joint venture depending on the agreement but do not hold a separate legal existence.